 Section 11-1 - Special Town Meetings

-Special Town meetings shall be called by the Board of Selectmen only as provided by the terms of this Charter and in the manner provided by the general statutes.
+Town meetings shall be called by the Board of Selectmen only as provided by the terms of this Charter and in the manner provided by the General Statutes.

 Section 11-2 - Procedure

-All Town meetings shall be called to order and conducted by the Town Moderator and all business conducted in the manner provided by the general statutes, except as otherwise provided in this Charter.
-In the absence of the elected Town Moderator, the Town meeting shall be called to order and conducted by the First Selectman or his representative.
-The Town Clerk shall serve as clerk of all Town meetings but in the Town Clerk's absence a Town staff employee may be designated by the meeting moderator to fulfill the Town Clerk’s responsibilities at the meeting.
+All Town meetings shall be called to order and conducted by the Town Moderator and all business conducted in the manner provided by the General Statutes, except as otherwise provided in this Charter.
+In the absence of the elected Town Moderator, the Town Meeting shall be called to order and conducted by the First Selectman or First Selectwoman or their representative.
+The Town Clerk shall serve as clerk of all Town Meetings but in the Town Clerk's absence a Town staff employee may be designated by the meeting moderator to fulfill the Town Clerk’s responsibilities at the meeting.

 Section 11-3 - When a Town Meeting Is Required